 - Compile: bringing all your existing information together into a single location-or pile.

-- Freewriting: just sit down and write.
+- Freewrite: just sit down and write.

-- Outlining: I always encourage authors to start their book with a draft of the table of contents, so an outline adds to it by inserting sentences to describe the details that will be in each section and using a spacing system to show hierarchy and the relationship between the ideas.
+- Outline: I always encourage authors to start their book with a draft of the table of contents, so an outline adds to it by inserting sentences to describe the details that will be in each section and using a spacing system to show hierarchy and the relationship between the ideas.

 Intro to Writing Personalities